JustinLycklama/JustinLycklama/README.md

 # User Interfaces

-As a software engineer I also appreciate modularity, and my experience in front end brings that to user interfaces.
+As a Software Engineer I also appreciate modularity, and my experience in front end brings that to User Interfaces.

-Unity lends itself to manually placing UI elements into a scene and scaling to screen size, but coming from an iOS background I love creating individual components that can be reused universally
+Coming from an iOS background, I love creating components that adapt and animate to any set of input.

 <img height=300 src="https://github.com/justinlycklama/UnityReactiveGrid/blob/master/ReactiveGridDemo.gif" style="margin: 50px;">